Sick Leave Policy and Procedure - California

 Requesting Sick Leave

 Covered employees must provide advance notification to their supervisor if use of sick leave is foreseeable.
 If use is unforeseeable, covered employees must provide notification to their supervisor as soon as practicable.
-Should a covered employee have any questions regarding these notification procedures, the employee should contact his or her supervisor or the appropriate Human Resources Officer/Business Partner.
+Should a covered employee have any questions regarding these notification procedures, the employee should contact their supervisor or the appropriate Human Resources Officer/Business Partner.

 Note: If a covered employee’s use of sick leave has lasted 4 or more consecutive work days, the employee should contact Lincoln Financial at 888-339-6830 as soon as practicable.
 In addition, if a covered employee’s sick leave is subject to the provisions of the Family and Medical Leave Act (FMLA), the employee should also contact Lincoln Financial at the number above to request a leave certification.